kangshugang/SBLS/README.md

 Finally, the answer to the question: "Is the best solution always achivable?" is both yes and no. If there is no time limitation, the answer is yes.
 If there is a time limitation, the answer is no. In practical applications, there is always a time limitation, such as minutes or even seconds, therefore, generally speaking, the answer is no. This is why we try to find **high quality** solutions, instead of trying to find the best (or optimal solutions).

+Hopefully, the objectives of this project is clearly stated above.
+Now, how can we create a computer software to to help?

+Basically, this tool will includes two parts:

+  1. **Modelling DSL**
+  2. **Simulation Engine**

+The Modelling DSL (Domain Specific Language) is a simple high-level language to help specify the simulation model in a straight forward manner.
+The modelling DSL will be based on Python 3.

+The simulation engine can run the simulation model, train the model and use the trained model to make decisions.
+The simulation will be developed with C++ 17.

+Foot Notes:
+ - This project is now at the conceptual phase, code will be developed and commited to this repository overtime.
+ - This is a spare time project, do not expect any timely progress.
+ - One of the primary purpose of this project is to help the auther to refresh his skills with Python 3 and C++ 17 (the auther is an experienced software engineer, but skills on c++/python is a kind of out of date.
+For learning new programming skills, I need programming practices.
+Therefore, this project).